Fatal headaches - 7 symptoms you must not ignore

 - suddenly changes in frequency, location, or severity

-- affect your vision, muscle control or speech
+- affects your vision, muscle control or speech

 - is causing weakness anywhere in your body